tchristensen77/Resources/README.md

 ## R :chart_with_upwards_trend:

 [Data Science: Foundations using R Specialization](https://www.coursera.org/specializations/data-science-foundations-r?irclickid=XkyWLhS2SxyIW6yU3HRusxaqUkDzBb21Rx90RY0&irgwc=1&utm_medium=partners&utm_source=impact&utm_campaign=2946137&utm_content=b2c)
-Paid course- This specialization is through IBM and focuses on R for data science.
+Paid course on Coursera- This specialization is through IBM and focuses on R for data science.

 [R Programming](https://www.coursera.org/learn/r-programming)
 Paid course on Coursera- This course is by John Hopkins and will teach you beginner to intermediate level R.